Anne in hospital with concussion after being injured by horse

 “The King has been kept closely informed and joins the whole royal family in sending his fondest love and well-wishes to the princess for a speedy recovery.”

+The 73-year-old princess is understood to be awake but, due to her concussion, precise details of the incident cannot be ascertained at this stage.

-The exact cause of the injuries is unconfirmed, but Anne’s medical team have said her head injuries are consistent with a potential impact from a horse’s head or legs.
+Although the exact cause of the injuries is unconfirmed, Anne’s medical team have said her head injuries are consistent with a potential impact from a horse’s head or legs.

-It is understood the 73-year-old princess was walking within the protected perimeter of Gatcombe Park estate when the incident occurred.
+It is understood the princess was walking within the protected perimeter of Gatcombe Park estate when the incident occurred, and no other individual is believed to have been involved.

 Her husband, Vice Admiral Sir Timothy Laurence, who was on the estate at the time, accompanied her to hospital.